ZebMcKayhan/WireguardManager/README.md

 E:Option ==> start wg21
 ```

-update your netmask in the GUI (LAN --> LAN IP) to 255.255.252.0
+Update your netmask in the GUI (LAN --> LAN IP) to 255.255.252.0

-reboot of router after all this to make sure everything got a clean start.
+Reboot of router after all this to make sure everything got a clean start.

-check if NAS accepts the new network mask, otherwise you might need to change the network mask inside the NAS configuration.
+Check if NAS accepts the new network mask, otherwise you might need to change the network mask inside the NAS configuration.

-now, hopefully you will be able to access your NAS via wg VPN.
+Now, hopefully you will be able to access your NAS via wg VPN.

-a variation of this could be to use a netmask of /17 (255.255.127.0) which will include 192.168.1.X - 192.168.126.X but still block access 192.168.127.X - 192.168.255.X so you could assign <= 126 subnet to trusted network and >= 127 subnets to less trusted networks (like guest network, IoT a.s.o.)
+A variation of this could be to use br0 netmask of /17 (255.255.127.0) which will include 192.168.1.X - 192.168.126.X but still block access 192.168.127.X - 192.168.255.X so you could assign <= 126 subnet to trusted network and >= 127 subnets to less trusted networks (like guest network, IoT a.s.o.)

-as an alternate way:
+**As an alternate way:**
-whenever you feel like you reach the end of the line, and have checked that you can access everything on your local network except this specific resource, the last resort could be to masquarade your vpn communication so the NAS "thinks" the request comes from it's own subnet.
+whenever you feel like you reach the end of the line, and have checked that you can access your local network except this specific resource, the last resort could be to masquarade your vpn communication so the NAS "thinks" the request comes from it's own subnet.

-why is this a last resort? because it actually does not solve the root cause. it will add complexity to your system while at the same time limit your ability to further control and monitor access to your NAS from VPN (as all access via VPN appears to come from the router)
+Why is this a last resort? because it actually does not solve the root cause.
+It will add complexity to your system while at the same time limit your ability to further control and monitor access to your NAS from VPN (as all access via VPN appears to come from the router)

-lets say my stubborn share is at 192.168.1.20 and router itself has 192.168.1.1 and I have trouble accessing it from wg21, 10.50.1.x. try enter a rule in the router ssh, at the prompt:
+Lets say my stubborn share is at 192.168.1.20 and router itself has 192.168.1.1 and I have trouble accessing it from wg21, 10.50.1.x.
+Try enter a rule in the router ssh, at the prompt:
 ```sh
 iptables -t nat -I POSTROUTING -s 10.50.1.0/24 -d 192.168.1.20 -j SNAT --to-source 192.168.1.1 -m comment --comment "WireGuard 'server'"
 ```
-the rule matches packets from 10.50.1.X (wg21 clients) to 192.168.1.20 (my NAS) and when packets are matches, the source adress of the packet is changed to 192.168.1.1 (and any reply is changed back).
+The rule matches packets from 10.50.1.X (wg21 clients) to 192.168.1.20 (my NAS) and when packets are matched, the source adress of the packet is changed to 192.168.1.1 (and any reply is changed back).
 This way we have masquaraded our packages so the NAS think they come from the router itself which is on the same subnet so we are affectively bypassing whatever security measures that we never managed to get to the setting.
-this type of adress translation happens over the internet all the time without us even knowing about it. try to use 8.8.8.8 as your dns for example and do a dnsleak test. you will not see any 8.8.8.8 there because your packets were re-directed to multiple other sources (DNAT - Destination Network Adress Translation).
+This type of adress translation happens over the internet all the time without us even knowing about it.
+Try to use 8.8.8.8 as your dns for example and do a dnsleak test.
+You will not see any 8.8.8.8 there because your packets were re-directed to multiple other sources (DNAT - Destination Network Adress Translation).
 In this case we are basically using the same technique as your router is already doing to hide your LAN ip (192.168.1.x) from the internet, so it appears as your entire LAN has one single internet adress.

 if you found the rule not to be working, or you made some type, just enter the exact same rule again and just change the -I to -D to delete it:
 ```sh
 iptables -t nat -D POSTROUTING -s 10.50.1.0/24 -d 192.168.1.20 -j SNAT --to-source 192.168.1.1 -m comment --comment "WireGuard 'server'"
 ```

-if you are successful and wish to keep the rule, lets add it to the wg21 autostart scripts:
+If you are successful and wish to keep the rule, lets add it to the wg21 autostart scripts:
 ```sh
 nano /jffs/addons/wireguard/Scripts/wg21-up.sh
 ```